 Calls to Emergency numbers

-Calls to Proximus mobile numbers on Proximus’ mobile network

-Collecting Access Services providing access to the following services offered by the Operator:

-Basic telephony services by means of a CSC/CPS

-Access Service for Calls to Value Added Services of the Operator

 VoIP Interconnect Transport Products

-On a commercial basis Proximus offers other interconnect services such as transit services for calls between fixed or mobile networks.
+On a commercial basis Proximus offers other interconnect services such as transit services or collecting services for instance.
 These services are not described in this Offer.

-Limits of the VoIP Interconnection offer
+Limits of the VoIP Reference Interconnection offer

 The conditions for Interconnection contained in the present Offer are applicable as from the date mentioned on the first page (for the prices reference is made to the Pricing annex which is part of the present Offer).
 Modifications can be made to these prices or conditions subject to the conditions set out in the applicable regulatory framework if any.
-Such modifications will be included in this Offer through the publication of a new version of this Offer or by mean of an addendum or by publishing an updated version of the Annex Pricing.
+Such modifications will be included in this Offer through the publication of a new version of this Offer or by means of an addendum or by publishing an updated version of the Annex Pricing.

-For the sake of clarity, this Offer does not cover the following calls:

-Calls to Proximus numbers (geographic and non-geographic) which are ported to other Networks.
+For the sake of clarity, this Offer does not cover the following calls to Proximus numbers (geographic and non-geographic) which are ported to other Networks.

-Calls to Proximus Mobile number which are ported out to other Mobile Networks.

 These calls can be covered via a commercial agreement with Proximus related to transit services.

 As a more general rule, this Offer does not consider aspects related to number portability.